dreams897/pokecrystal/README.md

 **Get**: Charmander

 ### Q: Is there a Move Deleter/Relearner?
-A: There will be a new house in Fuchsia City with both a Move Deleter and Relearner added!
+**A**: There will be a new house in Fuchsia City with both a Move Deleter and Relearner added!
 Also the grandpa of Bill is still next to it.

 ### Credits: